mechseiko/mechseiko/README.md

-- 👋 Hi, I’m mechseiko
+- 👋 Hi, I’m mechseiko 👀
-- 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Typescript & Next.JS
-- 💞️ I’m looking to collaborate on a project.
-- 📫 How to reach me: x.com/mechseiko
+- 📫 How to reach me: x.com/mechseiko 💞️

 <!---
 mechseiko/mechseiko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.